Turkish lira plunges after Erdogan sacks hawkish cenbank chief - Up News Info

 Agbal’s latest rate hike was 200 basis-points on Thursday which sparked a more than 3% lira rally.

-His hawkish stance dramatically cut Turkey’s CDS risk measures and started to reverse a years-long trend of funds abandoning local assets.
+His hawkish stance dramatically cut Turkey’s CDS risk gauges and started to reverse a years-long trend of funds abandoning local assets.

 But after Erdogan ousted Agbal, investors told Reuters they had worked through the weekend to predict how quickly and sharply Kavcioglu might cut rates – and how much the currency would retreat.